 This post contains compensated links.

-The Palm Canyon hike is a popular kid-friendly Palm Springs hike for good reason.
+The Palm Canyon trail is a popular kid-friendly Palm Springs hike for good reason.
 Here are the highlights of the Palm Canyon Trail hike:

 - If you’d like to make the Palm Canyon hike a loop (instead of a there-and-back hike), we recommend taking the Victor Trail back to the parking lot.
-The aerial views of the palm oasis from this hiking trail are excellent.
+The aerial views of the palm oasis from the Victor Trail are excellent.